ggogogohub/Media-Gallery/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Features in Detail

+### Media Gallery

+- Modern grid layout of media cards
+- Filter by media type
+- Responsive design for all screen sizes
+- Dark/light mode support that affects all UI components
+- Error handling with fallback images

+### Media Preview

+- Full-screen preview for all media types
+- Navigation between media files with counter indicator
+- Media controls for audio and video with progress bar
+- Information panel with detailed file metadata
+- Modern, stylish icons and controls

+### Base64 Image Support

+- Convert and display base64-encoded images
+- Preview before upload
+- Support for various image formats
+- Automatic detection of image type

+### Error Handling

+- Robust error handling with toast notifications
+- Fallback images for failed media loading
+- Graceful degradation for unsupported file types

 ## Optimizations and Best Practices

 This project has been optimized for the COM682 Cloud Native Development assessment with the following improvements:

 1. **Code Optimization**:

-   - Removed unnecessary files and components (CorsErrorMessage, ErrorMessage, fileIcons, filePreview, etc.)
-   - Consolidated utility functions into a single fileUtils.js file
-   - Improved error handling with a centralized toast notification system
    - Enhanced component structure with clear separation of concerns
-   - Removed duplicate code and redundant CSS files

-2. **Performance Enhancements**:

-   - Optimized Azure Blob Storage operations with proper error handling
+   - Improved error handling with fallback images and toast notifications
-   - Improved media loading and rendering with lazy loading for images
+   - Added support for base64-encoded images
-   - Enhanced state management with custom React hooks
+   - Implemented content type detection for better media type handling

+2. **UI/UX Improvements**:

-   - Optimized file preview generation with proper cleanup to prevent memory leaks
+   - Enhanced media preview with modern, stylish controls
-   - Improved video and audio playback with better browser compatibility

-3. **UI/UX Improvements**:

-   - Refined delete confirmation dialog with improved z-index management
-   - Enhanced media preview functionality for all file types (images, videos, audio)
+   - Added media information panel for detailed file metadata
-   - Improved accessibility features with proper ARIA labels and semantic HTML
+   - Improved audio visualization with animated wave bars
    - Optimized responsive design for all screen sizes
-   - Added dark/light mode support with system preference detection
+   - Enhanced dark/light mode support that affects all UI components

-4. **Documentation**:
+3. **Documentation**:
    - Comprehensive README with detailed setup instructions
-   - Detailed code comments with JSDoc annotations
    - Clear project structure documentation
    - Improved component documentation with PropTypes validation